 There is nothing we like more than keeping our clients in their homes and keeping the American dream of homeownership alive.

-The Law Offices of Jason W. Estavillo has an over 90% success rate at keeping people in their homes who were facing an imminent foreclosure.
+The Estavillo Law Group has an over 90% success rate at keeping people in their homes who were facing an imminent foreclosure.
 Due to our knowledge of the law, persistent discovery practices, winning focus, and experience utilizing expert witnesses we are champions in our field.
 Our record of success remains steadfast, winning cases against Wells Fargo, Bank of America, JP Morgan Chase, US Bank, The Bank of New York Melon, HSBC, Aurora Loan Services, Nationstar (Mr. Cooper) and several more.

 At our firm, we are committed to a personalized approach, superior client experience, and getting results at an exceptional value.